u-blox/ubxlib_examples_xplr_iot/README.md

 These operations can also be started from within Visual Studio Code as described above.

 There are some options for the operations which can be specified.
 These can be temporary for the actual command or be saved as new defaults.
 In the latter case the operation "save" is used.

-The --example option is used to specify which example to build.
-If not specified the example used in latest previous run will be used.
-See the directory structure underneath the examples subdirectory for the names available.
-Example:

-    do build -e socket

-There will be a automatic search for examples among the directories so if you add your own that will be included as well in the list of choosables.

 ### Directory specification